ceribe/dns-spoofer/README.md

 sudo ./dns_spoofer wlo1 192.168.0.1 github.com guthib.com
 ```

-This will make it so that all DNS requests to github.com will be redirected to guthib.com.
+This will make it so that all DNS requests for github.com will be changed to guthib.com.